Gaël Bigirimana

-Gaël Bigirimana (/rn/; born 22 October 1993) is a Burundian professional footballer who plays as a midfielder for NIFL Premiership club Dungannon Swifts and the Burundi national team.
+Gaël Bigirimana (/rn/; born 22 October 1993) is a Burundian professional footballer who plays as a midfielder for NIFL Premiership club Dungannon Swifts which he captains and the Burundi national team.

 He began his professional career at Coventry City in 2011 and a year later he signed for Newcastle United of the Premier League.
 After an aborted move to Rangers, Bigirimana returned to Coventry on loan in 2015 and permanently a year later.
 He scored for Coventry in their 2017 EFL Trophy Final victory, then signed for Motherwell of the Scottish Premiership.
 Bigirimana left Motherwell in January 2019 and then had a short spell with Hibernian before returning to England with Solihull Moors in October.

 Born in Burundi, Bigirimana moved to the United Kingdom with his family as a refugee in 2004 and chose to represent England at under-20 level in 2013, later representing his country of birth in 2015.
 He played at the 2019 Africa Cup of Nations.